-Ceilings

-Repair category 1

-Notes The textured finishes may contain asbestos based material.
+Ceilings Repair category 2 Notes There are tongue and groove timbers to the dining room ceiling.
+This may represent a fire hazard.
+The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.
-There are some uneven areas.